 Want a little boho mixed in with your beachgoing?
 Make a date to visit Grayton Beach State Park, a unique Pensacola side trip.

-Soak up the sun or take a stroll over the 400 acres of sugar-sand beaches, consistently ranked among the most beautiful in the United States.
+At Grayton Beach State Park, you can soak up the sun or take a stroll over the 400 acres of sugar-sand beaches, consistently ranked among the most beautiful in the United States.
 Swim, fish, or surf in the Gulf’s brilliant blue waters.

 All beached out?
 Time to go boho.
 Head to Grayton Beach, a quirky little beach town that’s nestled inside the park.
 The vibe here is definitely laid-back.
-(The town’s unofficial slogan: “Nice dogs, strange people”.)
+(The town’s unofficial slogan: “Nice dogs, strange people.”)

 Looking for some variety while venturing further afield?
 Add Gulf Shores, Alabama, to your list of great day trips from Pensacola.

-Set in the heart of South Alabama’s Gulf Coast, Gulf Shores, and neighboring Orange Beach are favorites with vacationers from all across the United States.
+Set in the heart of South Alabama’s Gulf Coast, Gulf Shores and neighboring Orange Beach are favorites with vacationers from all across the United States.
 No wonder: It exudes Southern hospitality, and it features a wealth of attractions.

 Savor the Alabama Gulf Coast’s rich blend of sunshine, history, and unspoiled landscapes.
 Soak up the Gulf Shores sun as you stroll the brilliant white beaches.
 Swim or snorkel the brilliant blue water.
 Take a dolphin cruise to get a glimpse of the playful locals.
-Or cast your line from topside a deep-sea fishing charter.
+Or cast your line from topside on a deep-sea fishing charter.

 Charge up your brain cells at the Gulf Coast Exploreum Science Center, voted one of the top 15 science centers in the country.
 Experience more than 150 hands-on science adventures in three permanent galleries.
 They’re all about making science fun.